Donyale MacKrill - Go2Africa Creative Director

 Where have I travelled?

-My life story is the tale of a love affair with Africa - I’ve climbed Kilimanjaro, met gorillas in the mists of Bwindi Inpenetrable National Forest and been charged too many times to remember by elephant in the Chobe.
-I’ve had the gift of time with the Masai in Masailand and the San in the Kgalagadi.
-I’ve watched clouds of flamingoes rise over Lake Natron and followed the “prr-prr” call to find a rare Pels Fishing Owl in the Okavango Delta.
-I’ve shared a full moon over the Makgadikgadi Pans with a lone gemsbok and danced to a ju-ju band on a sweltering West African night.
-After 25 years and as many adventures, the humble, complex and wild rhythm of Africa is still my heart song.
+I’ve climbed Kilimanjaro, met gorillas in the mists of Bwindi Inpenetrable National Forest and been charged too many times to remember by elephant in the Chobe.
+I’ve spent time with the Masai in Masailand and the San in the Kgalagadi.
+I’ve followed the “prr-prr” call to find a rare Pels Fishing Owl in the Okavango Delta and danced to a ju-ju band on a sweltering West African night.

 My favourite travel moment